 - 1. The Mid Term Review (MTR) of the Western Kenya Integrated Ecosystem Management Project (WKIEMP) was commissioned by the Kenya Agricultural Research Institute (KARI) and executed by three consultants from ETC East Africa. - 2.
 The project seeks to improve the productivity and sustainability of land use systems in selected watersheds in Nzoia, Yala and Nyando river basins through adoption of an integrated ecosystem management approach.
 The Project's global environmental objective is to promote a set of integrated ecosystem management interventions so as to achieve local and global benefits (reduced land degradation, reduced greenhouse gas accumulation in the atmosphere, improved on- and off-farm biodiversity and decreased erosion in watersheds that feed into the above mentioned river basins. - 3.
 According to the Terms of Reference (ToR), the objective of the MTR is to assess project performance and progress to date in moving towards the achievement of its objectives.
 This includes the physical progress, financial status and outputs in relation to objectives.
 The MTR is also expected to provide recommendations for refining implementation arrangements and procedures, and identify areas for restructuring in order to enhance project performance and enable the project meet its development objectives. - 4.
-The review approach was participatory and comprised three phases: (a) an inception phase that included initial discussions and briefing by the project management and coordination staff and review of available documents; (b) field visits and assessments of progress of activities in selected areas including focus group discussions and interviews with stakeholders; and (c) critical analysis and reporting. - 5.
+The review approach adopted was participatory and comprised three phases: (a) an inception phase that included initial discussions and briefing by the project management and coordination staff and review of available documents; (b) field visits and assessments of progress of activities in selected areas including focus group discussions and interviews with stakeholders; and (c) critical analysis and reporting. - 5.
 The assignment commenced on 20th December 2007 with an initial visit to PCO Kisumu.
-Field visits were delayed from 7th January 2008 due to tense political and security situation in the country and were carried out from 25th March to 2nd April 2008.
+Field visits were delayed from 7th January 2008 due to tense political and security situation in the country resulting from the 2007 election violence and were carried out from 25th March to 2nd April 2008.
 Compilation of the draft report was completed by 9th April 2008.
+Comments received from the client were incorporated and final draft report completed by 23rd May 2008.